NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

       <li>The organizing convention may nominate candidates for any position and shall select a presiding chair and secretary for each county to complete nominations.
 This section shall be automatically deleted following the next general election.</li>
     </ol>
     <li>The Governing Board shall develop a contact list for each election precinct in Delaware to facilitate targeted calls to action and develop face to face relationships with legislators through its members, to facilitate candidate recruitment and information gathering, and to create institutional knowledge of election geography.
 A report shall be published no less than annually showing progress towards this goal.</li>
-    <li>The Governing Board shall publish a quarterly newsletter regarding its activities, needs, accomplishments, and current priorities.</li>
+    <li>The Governing Board shall publish information no less than quarterly regarding its activities, needs, accomplishments, and current priorities.</li>
   </ol>

   <h2><li>MEETINGS AND ACTIVITIES</li></h2>
   <ol type="a">
-    <li>The Governing Board of the Non-Partisan Party shall establish an internet chat community for facilitating communication between party members.
+    <li>The Governing Board of Non-Partisan Delaware shall establish an internet chat community for facilitating communication between party members.
 This will serve as the default venue for meetings of the Governing Board and as a collaboration space.</li>
     <li>The Governing Board shall join in at least one live meeting per quarter, which may be scheduled by a majority vote providing at least 7 days notice.
 If no motion is passed specifying a different time and location, the Governing Board shall meet on the third Sunday of the last month of each quarter.
 All staff, subcommittees, and other operational areas of the organization should submit reports no later than the end of the first month of each quarter for consideration at the next regular meeting.</li>
-    <li>The Governing Board and other subcommittees of the Non-Partisan Party may also conduct business asynchronously through an email list or some other publicly viewable forum.
+    <li>The Governing Board and other subcommittees of Non-Partisan Delaware may also conduct business asynchronously through an email list or some other publicly viewable forum.
 In order to conduct business in this fashion at least 1/3rd of the Governing Board must sponsor any main motion.
 A properly sponsored motion in this forum may remain in a pending state for at least 24 hours to handle any amendments, discussion, or other subsidiary motions, or the vote may be called early but no less than 3 hours from the time it was sponsored once a majority of the Governing Board has sponsored the motion.
 The vote may be called immediately upon request by 2/3rds of the Board.</li>
     <li>Once a vote is called, it shall remain open for 48 hours or until all votes have been received.
 Once a motion is passed, even if the time has not elapsed and all votes have not been received, business can continue in parallel to the remaining votes.</li>
     <li>A majority of the Governing Board can sponsor a notice at least 7 days in advance and call a special real time meeting in addition to the quarterly meetings.
 2/3rds of the Governing Board can sponsor a notice at least 24 hours in advance and call a more urgent meeting.
 Both of these motions must provide an agenda that cannot be suspended.
 These meetings may not extend for more than one hour without a 2/3rds vote of the entire Governing Board agreeing to extend time to a new specific end time.</li>
     <li>Any member of the Governing Board, including a chair pro tem in a real time meeting, may make motions for consideration.
 Motions in real time meetings shall require one second for each complete set of 15 members on the Board.</li>
     <li>Governing Board members may make discrete motions private to the Board that will not be released for a year unless that time period is specifically adjusted by a majority vote.</li>
+    <li>Motions related to the Strategic Plan described in §7.a shall only go public with the consent of 2/3rds of the Governing Board.</li>
     <li>Once a motion is published, it should be indexed and tracked on a public list.</li>
-    <li>Members of the Governing Board shall establish and attend regular events in all three counties open to all members and prospective members and allies to conduct outreach, intake and onboard volunteers and staff, plan strategy, develop relationships, and provide a town hall/open discussion forum to promote the views and activities and endorsed candidates of the Non-Partisan Party.
+    <li>Members of the Governing Board shall establish and attend regular events in all three counties open to all members and prospective members and allies to conduct outreach, intake and onboard volunteers and staff, plan strategy, develop relationships, and provide a town hall/open discussion forum to promote the views and activities and endorsed candidates of Non-Partisan Delaware.
 Failure to attend at least four such events throughout a single year will result in forfeiture of that member’s Board seat.</li>
   </ol>

   <h2><li>NOTIFICATIONS AND AMENDMENTS</li></h2>